-We have acted as counsel to Grocery Outlet Holding Corp., a Delaware corporation (the "Company"), in connection with the Registration Statement on Form S-1 (File No. 333-237755), as amended by Amendment No. 1 thereto (the "Registration Statement"), filed by the Company with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act"), relating to (1) the sale of up to 14,130,000 shares of common stock, par value \$0.001 per share ("Common Stock"), by certain selling stockholders identified in the Registration Statement (together with any additional shares of Common Stock that may be sold by such selling stockholders pursuant to Rule 462(b) (as prescribed by the Commission pursuant to the Act), the "Selling Stockholders Outstanding Shares") and (2) the sale by certain selling stockholders identified in the Registration Statement of up to 245,000 shares of Common Stock to be issued by the Company to such selling stockholders upon the exercise of options issued and outstanding under the Globe Holding Corp.
+We have acted as counsel to Grocery Outlet Holding Corp., a Delaware corporation (the "Company"), in connection with the Registration Statement on Form S-1 (the "Registration Statement") filed by the Company with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act"), relating to (1) the sale of up to 11,275,000 shares of common stock, par value \$0.001 per share ("Common Stock"), by certain selling stockholders identified in the Registration Statement (together with any additional shares of Common Stock that may be sold by such selling stockholders pursuant to Rule 462(b) (as prescribed by the Commission pursuant to the Act), the "Selling Stockholders Outstanding Shares") and (2) the sale by certain selling stockholders identified in the Registration Statement of up to 225,000 shares of Common Stock to be issued by the Company to such selling stockholders upon the exercise of options issued and outstanding under the Globe Holding Corp.
 2014 Stock Incentive Plan (the "Plan") (together with any additional shares of Common Stock that may be issued by the Company pursuant to the exercise of options issued and outstanding under the Plan and sold by such selling stockholders pursuant to Rule 462(b) (as prescribed by the Commission pursuant to the Act), the "Selling Stockholders Option Shares").